-Manufacturer sales of dairy products amounted to approximately 1.53 billion Canadian dollars in December 2016 up from 1.47 billion Canadian dollars in 2014.
-In 2016, the average net operating income of dairy farms in Canada amounted to approximately 155.92 thousand Canadian dollars and the farm cash receipts of dairy products amounted to approximately 6.17 billion Canadian dollars.
+The value of milk and dairy manufacturing shipments in Canada amounted to about 14.3 billion Canadian dollars in 2017.
+In 2018, the average net operating income of dairy farms in Canada amounted to approximately 172.19 thousand Canadian dollars and the farm cash receipts of dairy products amounted to approximately 6.9 billion Canadian dollars.